How Long Do Eyeshadow Palettes Last?

 Funky Smells

-If there is bacterial growth, it can even get an unpleasant musky smell.
+If bacterial growth occurs, it can even develop an unpleasant, musky smell.

 What Happens If You Use Expired Eyeshadow?

-If any of it gets into your eyes, it can lead to more problems, including an eye infection that will need to be treated with antibiotics.
+If any of it gets into your eyes, it can lead to more serious problems, including an eye infection that may require treatment with antibiotics.

 How To Make Your Eyeshadow Palettes Last Longer

-If you want to ensure that your eyeshadow palettes are able to last as long as the packaging says without going bad ahead of their time, there are a few things you can do:
+If you want to ensure that your eyeshadow palettes can last as long as the packaging says without going bad ahead of their time, there are a few things you can do:

 Clean Your Brushes